Quick-Relief Asthma Medications

 Looking after your Asthma:

 It is recommended that everyone with asthma should have an overall plan for managing their asthma.
-This should include a written health plan and regular review with your health care specialist, at least twice a day.
+This should include a written health plan and regular review with your health care specialist at least twice daily.

 Advice for Women

 If you are pregnant, breastfeeding, or planning to get pregnant, do not use any asthma medicine unless your physician allows you to.
-Some medicines may cause fetal harm and these include prescription, vitamins, herbs, over-the-counter medicines, and supplements.
-Also, make sure that your physician knows that you are pregnant, breastfeeding, or planning to conceive.
+Some medicines may cause fetal harm, including prescription, vitamins, herbs, over-the-counter medicines, and supplements.
+Also, ensure your physician knows you are pregnant, breastfeeding, or planning to conceive.

 Storage Instructions

-Check the expiry date of your asthma medicine as well as exact storage instructions.
+Check the expiry date of your asthma medicine and the exact storage instructions.
 Most asthma medications require storage at controlled room temperature, away from heat and moisture.
 Do not leave your medications in your car.

 Add your comment or reply.
 Your email address will not be published.
 Required fields are marked *